shempignon/phpstorm-workshop/README.md

 #### Updating

 PhpStorm comes with a way to update your project in a key stroke, based on your need it will perform a pull on the upstream branch configured - you can event tell PhpStorm to merge or rebase.
-And you don't even need to worry about the current state of your workflow, if you have any pending changes, PhpStorm will automatically stash them for you while updating, then reapply the your changes.
+And you don't even need to worry about the current state of your workflow, if you have any pending changes, PhpStorm will automatically stash them for you while updating, then reapply your changes.

 To update click `VCS > Update project ...`